MarinaMurashev/instagram_photo_viewer/README.md

 Completed user stories:

  * [x] Required: User can view a list of the most popular Instagram photos including the photo itself, its caption, and its username.
- * [x] Optional: User's profile picture is displayed as a circle.
+ * [x] Optional: User's profile picture is displayed.
  * [x] Optional: Photo's like count is displayed.
  * [x] Optional: Relative timestamp of photo post is displayed.
+ * [x] Advanced: User's profile picture is displayed using a RoundedImageView

 Walkthrough of all user stories: